HL7/US-Core/input/pagecontent/clinical-notes.md

 * Pathology Report Narrative
 * Procedure Note

-Servers that support DiagnosticReport will include the clinical note narrative content in DiagnosticReport.presentedForm.
+Servers that support DiagnosticReport will include the clinical note narrative content in `DiagnosticReport.presentedForm`.

 A method for discovering the types of notes and reports that a server supports is described in the [Determining Server Note Type](#using-expand) section below.